appseconnect/docs/_posts/Getting-Started/2018-09-22-configurations-for-integration.md

 ![choose-touchpoint4](/staticfiles/root/media/choose-touchpoint4.png)
 The above steps complete the process of Choosing Touchpoint.

+## Reverse Touchpoint

+This functionality helps in reversing the source and destination application (vise-versa) per requirement.
+Reverse Touchpoint helps in reversing the touchpoints as and when required.

 ## Configuring Environment - Agent download / Cloud agent configuration